All you need to know About Aadhar Card Linkage

 Disadvantages or Demerits of Aadhar Card

-- Handling of the data by Foreign Authority – Aadhar Project is being handled by private owned organizations who were selected in the round of auctions.
+- Handling of the data by Foreign Authority – Aadhar Project is being handled by private-owned organizations that were selected in the round of auctions.
 Such a thing may lead to data erosion to the foreign body which in the hindsight will compromise the privacy of the individuals of India.

 - Personal Information may be Compromised – Aadhar based identification record the biometrics of a person with uniquely 12-digit numerical.
 It is also linked to the bank accounts and the voter ID.
 This stands as a big risk going forward with the Aadhar card.